jeswr/noir_XPath/README.md

 > **Test Coverage Limitations**: The following limitations apply:
 > - Tests are derived from W3C qt3tests but only cover a subset of XPath functions
 > - Float operations are not yet implemented (planned via noir_IEEE754)
-> - String and regex operations are not yet implemented
+> - Regex operations are not yet implemented (complex in ZK circuits)

 ## Overview